Garden furniture: Temperature control

 Modular outdoor fire pits and portable fire bowls have become widely available in many materials to extend outdoor living.
 The tall clay Chimeneas of North America are an example.

 Accessories

 Current garden accessories include items like birdbaths, plant stands, planter boxes and trellises to add detail to an outdoor space.

 Materials

 The most commonly sold types of patio sets are made of plastic, wood, aluminium, wicker, and wrought iron.

 Wooden garden furniture can suffer through exposure to the elements and therefore needs to be periodically treated.
 Teak is a commonly used material for outdoor furniture.
 It naturally contains silica, which makes it resistant to fungal decay, many of the effects of water (such as rot, swelling and warping), as well as chemicals.
 It is also resistant to fire, acid and alkalis.

-When teak weathers it loses its original look but gains a majestic, almost silver glow.
-Many owners prefer the aged look of teak and because of its resistance to rotting and infestation, it can be appreciated without upkeep.

-Aluminium garden furniture is robust and long-lasting.
-However, if the protective coating is compromised it will corrode.
-Plastic garden furniture is naturally waterproof, so it can be left out year-round.
-Waterproof outdoor furniture pieces are usually made of materials such as Mahogany, Teak, Cast Aluminum, PE Wicker, Plastic and PVC Wicker.
-These materials are durable and can withstand the elements of wind, rain and sun exposure.